Consensys/doc.gnark/docs/HowTo/serialize.md

 For performance reason (witnesses can be large), witnesses are encoded using a binary protocol.

-There are two types of witnesses:
+Two types of witnesses exist:

 * **Full witness**: contains public and secret inputs, needed by `Prove`
 * **Public witness**: contains public inputs only, needed by `Verify`